You think you’re doing all the right things, but the scale won’t budge. Or, if it does move, the dial goes the opposite way that you want it to.

 Never underestimate the power of sleep on your health.
 According to the National Institutes of Health, not sleeping enough each night could put you at risk for overeating and obesity.
 Those who sleep less than average end up consuming foods that are higher in calories and carbs, which often leads to overeating.
 Why?
 A good night’s sleep is associated with better levels of the hormones responsible for feelings of hunger and satiety, as well as insulin, which affects blood sugar levels.
 Make sleep a priority and see if it helps your diet.

-According to psychiatrist Dr. Judith Orloff, overeating is a serious mental health issue, and she likes food cravings to that of a drug addict.
-Is this you?
-Cravings are intense.
+According to psychiatrist Dr. Judith Orloff, overeating can sometimes manifest itself as a serious mental health issue, and she likens food cravings to that of a drug addict.
+Is this you?: Cravings are intense.
 Food isn’t just a simple pleasure, it’s a crutch that consumes you.
 You self-medicate stress, mood-swings and more with food.
-Dr. Orloff’s advice: recognize triggers for food cravings, try breathing exercises, take a bath, and more.
+Dr. Orloff’s advice: recognize triggers for food cravings, try breathing exercises, take a bath, focus on exercise and seek out therapy to help deal with your addiction.